Meet the Lawyers of Kuzyk Personal Injury & Car Accidents Lawyers (VIDEO)

 ROBERT RYAN

-Well, you know here at Kuzyk Law in Southern California were involved in automobile accidents.
+Well, you know here at Kuzyk Personal Injury & Car Accidents Lawyers in Southern California were involved in automobile accidents.
 That’s probably one of our major practice areas, and the whole issue of autonomous vehicles and self-driving cars is very interesting to anybody in the automotive public or in the legal system who works in that particular area.
 I mean if you think about it, fully 90 percent of the car crashes in this country are generally attributed to driver error and they’ve killed almost 35-36,000 people every year on our nation’s roads.
 So on the one hand this technology presents a tremendous opportunity to make vehicles driving safer.
 On the other hand, when you have this kind of situation where maybe marketing gets ahead of the technology you have the you have the opportunity for problems, like happened in Texas and happened in Florida when that man lost his life.

 PETER SOLOMON